End-of-Life Decisions: Who Decides and the Role of the Psychiatrist

 When people are admitted to a hospital following an attempted suicide, their advance directives can raise ethical quandaries.
 This is a recommended approach to finding consensus in those circumstances.

 This chart, or algorithm, presents the manner in which surrogates make decisions for patients when the patients can no longer do so.
 It encompasses several laws that address this issue, and is fully annotated.

-What Does "Consensus" Mean When Choosing a Proxy Decision Maker for Medical Treatment?
+What Is “Consensus" When Choosing a Proxy?